dominicmazza/Course-Directory-Scheduling/README.md

 # Course-Directory-Scheduling
 AI program that creates a course directory for a school or institute given rooms, titles, times, teachers, and corequisites.
-By using backtracking search I apprached the scheduling as if it were a constraint satisfaction problem.
+By using backtracking search, I apprached the scheduling as if it were a constraint satisfaction problem.
 Description:
 This program creates a class schedule directory by taking in a number of rooms, some courses, times for the courses, teachers, and corequisites.
 The program creates this schedule such that no corequisites are being taught simultaneously, no teachers are teaching two different courses simultaneously, and every class inputted must be scheduled.